FAQs

 -

-Communicates in an honest way that encourages, motivates, and challenges
+Communicates in an honest way that motivates and challenges

 Is a people-person that cares about you